Van security tips to keep your tools safe

 Other van security measures

-• Buy a secure van: When looking for a van, make sure it has a Thatcham category 2-approved alarm and immobiliser
+• Buy a secure van: when looking for a van, make sure it has a Thatcham category 2-approved alarm and immobiliser.

-• Lock down external tools: If you have ladders or tools that need to be fitted to the van’s exterior, be sure to secure them too with a lockable ladder clamp
+• Lock down external tools: if you have ladders or tools that need to be fitted to the van’s exterior, be sure to secure them too with a lockable ladder clamp.

-To be totally secure, get the right level of van insurance cover.
 Consider insurance that covers goods in transit, your own goods and professional equipment, and Carriage of goods for hire and reward for transporting third-party goods.